-By train: The Cruise Terminal is approximately five minutes by taxi or a 20 minutes on foot from Lime Street Station, Liverpool’s mainline station, which has connections to and from Manchester, London, Scotland and the rest of the UK.
+By train: The Cruise Terminal is approximately five minutes by taxi or 20 minutes on foot from Lime Street Station, Liverpool’s mainline station, which has connections to and from Manchester, London, Scotland and the rest of the UK.

 By car: Leave the M6 at Junction 21a, and take the M62 towards Liverpool.
-The port is located within the secure port facility next to the Liver Buildings and is clearly marked as ‘Liverpool Cruise Terminal’.
+The port is located within the secure port facility next to the Liver Buildings, and is clearly marked as ‘Liverpool Cruise Terminal’.